juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 reclaimPolicy: Delete
 ```

-Now, with `sc01` defined, you can create Persistent Volume Claims using that StorageClass.
+Now, with `sc01` defined, you can create PersistentVolumeClaims using that use your StorageClass.

 ```yaml
 apiVersion: v1